ScaleLeap/jest-polly/README.md

 * * *

-Integrate [Jest](https://github.com/facebook/jest) with [PollyJS](https://github.com/Netflix/pollyjs/). for a smooth experience of HTTP recording and playback for your tests.
+Integrate [Jest](https://github.com/facebook/jest) with [PollyJS](https://github.com/Netflix/pollyjs/) for a smooth HTTP recording and playback experience for your integration tests.

 ### List of features